 Programs & Events

-- Have you attended any library programs or events?
+- Have you attended any library programs or events in the past year?

 - Yes